Many of us dream of going on an Australian road trip, be it an epic journey around our great continent or simply a weekend away to the coast.

 It’s recommended drivers rest for at least 15 minutes every two hours and not drive at all during the hours they’re supposed to be asleep (e.g. 11pm – 7am).

-Avoid long drives after work, when you’re likely to already be fatigued, and avoid driving longer than 10 hours in one day.
+Avoid long drives after work, when you’re likely to already be fatigued.
+Avoid driving longer than 10 hours in one day.

-Temporary solutions such as turning up the radio, winding down the window, and drinking coffee will only work for so long; ultimately, the only safe solution is sleep.
+Solutions such as turning up the radio, winding down the window, and drinking coffee are only temporary; ultimately, the only safe solution is sleep.

 New to Australia?